Quiver W-algebras: Examples

+and therefore (\ref{eq:TS}) holds at the level of the first two terms.
 The second term contains the $\sY_{j}$ fields for the nodes $j$ linked to the node $i$.
-This term might give potential singularities, or, equivalently, $\delta$-functions in the commutators associated to the $\sS_{j}$ operators.
+This term might give potential singularities, or, equivalently, $\delta$-functions in the commutators associated to the $\sS_{i}$ operators.
 Then one needs to continue to apply Weyl reflections to generate terms which cancel the singularities.

-The algebraic structure is associated to highest weight Verma module of the generalized Borcherds-Kac-Moody algebra $\g_{\Gamma}$.
+The algebraic structure is associated to highest weight Verma module of the generalized Borcherds--Kac--Moody algebra $\g_{\Gamma}$.
 If $\Gamma$ is of finite Dynkin type the process terminates, the associated Verma module is finite-dimensional.
 The finite-dimensional case was studied in details in \cite{Frenkel:2010wd}.

 More generally, for infinite-dimensional Verma module, the recursive algorithm is also applicable which builds a tree starting from the root node $\sY_{i,x}$.
 The vertices of the tree are monomials in the $T_{i,x}$ current, and the edges are colored by the nodes $i$ of the quiver.
 Two monomials are linked by edge of color $i$ if they are related by the local reflection move (\ref{eq:local_cancellation}).
 The algorithm can be computerized.